 - The Thing (2011): In a polar research station filled to the brim with Norwegians, of course the Americans are the heroes.

 - In The Bridge on the River Kwai, the secondary protagonist (who is the only one to escape and return to destroy the titular bridge) happens to be the only American soldier in the otherwise British-dominated POW camp.
 Needless to say, he used to be British in the original book.

 - In Edge of Tomorrow, time-traveling aliens invade and occupy central Europe.
-As an international coalition readies to beat them back, a US Army PR officer leading an American mecha platoon and a British Action Chick more or less single-handedly beats them at their own game.
+As an international coalition readies to beat them back, a US Army officer leading an American mecha platoon and a British Action Girl more or less single-handedly beat them at their own game.

 - 1632: An American coal mining community gets transported back in time and plunged into Thirty Years War-era Thuringia, inadvertently injecting the war-stricken Europe with some modern American values.

 - Dan Brown's Robert Langdon Series can be summed up as 'an American scholar runs around Europe and uncovers Ancient Conspiracies left and right'.

 - In Fatherland, an SS officer from an Alternate Timeline 1960s Germany discovers the hush-up of the Holocaust.
 But ultimately it's up to an American journalist to make the awful truth public.

 - Gorky Park is about a Soviet cop investigating the death of an American and his friends in the heart of Moscow - and promptly receives unasked aid from the victim's brother, an NYPD detective.